filippietruszynski/furtive-server/README.md

-# furtive-server
+# Furtive

-Server side of Furtive - JavaScript instant messaging service.
+Repository contains server side of Furtive - JavaScript instant messaging service.

+The work is in progress!